|Actor, Producer, Music, Other|

 Not long after leaving the Engvall nest, Lawrence turned in one of the year's most riveting performances in the dark thriller "Winter's Bone" (2010), based on the 2007 novel by Daniel Woddrell.
 A contemporary noir set in Missouri's inhospitable Ozarks Mountains, the film followed Ree Dolly (Lawrence), a strong-willed, impoverished teenager caring for her siblings and ailing mother as she attempts to find her fugitive, meth-addicted father before they lose their home.
 Lawrence stunned critics with her riveting and realistic portrayal of a young girl struggling to keep the family together, despite the very real threat of physical danger.
 One of the most talked about films on the festival circuit that year, "Winter's Bone" won the Grand Jury Prize at the 2010 Sundance Festival.
 For her role in the acclaimed feature, Lawrence racked up awards from groups like the San Diego Film Critics Society and the Seattle International Film Festival before receiving an Academy Award nomination for Best Actress, making her the second youngest actress to have achieved the honor at the time.

-Unbelievably, "The Hunger Games" exceeded all expectations when it surpassed even "Twilight" numbers, enjoying the third-highest box office opening ever at the time of its release.
-Lawrence was now officially the most sought after young actress of the day and studios looked to cash in on her popularity as quickly as possible.
+Unbelievably, "The Hunger Games" exceeded all expectations when it surpassed even "Twilight" numbers, enjoying the third-highest box-office opening ever at the time of its release.
+Lawrence was now officially the most sought-after young actress of the day and studios looked to cash in on her popularity as quickly as possible.
 Filmed two years prior and held back in an effort to ride the "Hunger Games" wave of success, the horror offering "House at the End of the Street" (2012) featured Lawrence as a young woman whose new home sits next to the site of grim tragedy.
 Although it initially piqued the interest of moviegoers, the B-movie quickly departed theaters.
-Her next project that year, while a departure from her recent genre material, was a conscious decision to exploit Lawrence's impressive acting range.
+Her next project that year, while a departure from her recent genre material, was a conscious decision to showcase Lawrence's impressive acting range.
 Written and directed by former enfant terrible David O. Russell, "Silver Linings Playbook" (2012) was a romantic dramedy starring Lawrence and Bradley Cooper as a pair of neurotic outcasts who enter into an unlikely friendship.
 A surprise hit with critics, the simultaneously cynical and bittersweet romance was praised largely for the onscreen chemistry between Lawrence and Cooper.
-By the end of the year, Lawrence once again found herself on the short list for numerous accolades, including Indie Spirit, SAG and Golden Globe nods for "Silver Linings."
+By the end of the year, she once again found herself on the short list for numerous accolades, leading to her Golden Globe and Oscar wins in early 2013 for "Silver Linings."